Inbound AI For Child Care Centers

 Questions about ratios, licensing, background checks, medication, allergies, sick-child rules, safe sleep, emergency plans, and building safety.

-Outcome: Use approved language, capture the concern, and route sensitive issues to the right staff member.
+Outcome: Use approved language, capture the concern, and send sensitive issues to the right staff member.

 What operators actually care about